 How Does Temporary Guardianship Work in Texas?

+How does temporary guardianship work?
 A temporary guardianship arrangement allows someone other than a ward’s usual caregivers – be they parents of a child or caretakers of an adult – to make decisions and provide care for a short period.
 To establish temporary guardianship, you must demonstrate to a court that it’s in the ward’s best interest.
-This could involve proving that the usual caregivers currently cannot fulfill their responsibilities due to illness, work obligations, or other significant reasons.
+The guardianship process could involve proving that the usual caregivers currently cannot fulfill their responsibilities due to illness, work obligations, or other significant reasons.

 The scope of what a temporary guardian can do is limited.
 For instance, they cannot make decisions that would have long-term implications beyond the guardianship period, such as relocating the ward out of state permanently or making significant financial investments on their behalf.
 The law enforces these limits to protect both the ward’s rights and those of their usual caregivers.